 But guess what…… I KEPT IT TOGETHER IN THE WATER!!!!!!!!!!!!!!!!!!!

-The previous year, there was a search party going on in the other side of the lake while we triathloned (an elderly man had drowned).
-The year before, I had a panic attack in the first 100 meters and had to rest with a lifeguard.
-The next year, I had my best overall time ever, but I didn’t feel BRAVE in the water.
+Last year, there was a search party going on in the other side of the lake while we triathloned (an elderly man had drowned).
+Last year, I had a panic attack in the 1st 100 meters and had to rest with a lifeguard.
+Last year, I had my best overall time ever, but I didn’t feel BRAVE in the water.

 I did not pause.